CWRU's University Compliance Program maintains a list of all university policies.

 This listing includes selected policies that fall under the purview of the provost's office, and do not represent a complete list of all Case Western Reserve University policies.

-Assignment of Academic Credit Policy (January 2014) - CWRU's policy for awarding credit hours for courses and other academic activities.
+Assignment of Academic Credit Policy (approved January 2014) - CWRU's policy for awarding credit hours for courses and other academic activities.

-Assurance of Integrity in Distance Learning Course Policy (January 2014) - requirements and recommended good-practice statements for CWRU courses taught via distance learning.
+Assurance of Integrity in Distance Learning Course Policy (approved January 2014) - requirements and recommended good-practice statements for CWRU courses taught via distance learning.

-COVID-19 Vaccination Policy (July 2021) - This policy requires vaccination against COVID-19 among University faculty, staff, postdoctoral employees and students with an on-campus presence.
+COVID-19 Vaccination Policy (approved July 2021) - This policy requires vaccination against COVID-19 among University faculty, staff, postdoctoral employees and students with an on-campus presence.

-Freedom of Expression/Expressive Activities Policy (November 2019) - CWRU is committed to freedom of expression.
+Freedom of Expression/Expressive Activities Policy (approved November 2019) - CWRU is committed to freedom of expression.
 The purpose of this policy is to promote that free exchange of ideas while preserving the safe and efficient operation of CWRU.

-High-Pressure Recruitment Processes Prohibition Policy (November 2021) - CWRU welcomes military service members to enroll as students in its educational programs.
+High-Pressure Recruitment Processes Prohibition Policy (approved November 2021) - CWRU welcomes military service members to enroll as students in its educational programs.
 CWRU refrains from high-pressure recruiting tactics of this population in all of its recruiting and admission activities.

 Institutional Records for Student Complaints Policy (March 2014) - CWRU endeavors to investigate and resolve student complaints efficiently and thoroughly.
 The university has adopted a standard protocol for recording student complaints.

-Public Posting of Grades Policy (January 2016) - According to the Family Education Rights and Privacy Act of 1974 (FERPA), posting grades by student names, student IDs, or Social Security numbers (or portions thereof) is prohibited.
+Public Posting of Grades Policy (approved January 2016) - According to the Family Education Rights and Privacy Act of 1974 (FERPA), posting grades by student names, student IDs, or Social Security numbers (or portions thereof) is prohibited.

-Teaching Assistant (TA) Training Policy (July 2019) - All students who function as TAs are required to complete training for these roles.
+Teaching Assistant (TA) Training Policy (last reviewed July 2019) - All students who function as TAs are required to complete training for these roles.
 See the TA Training Guide for additional details.

-Teach-Out Policy (February 2017) - CWRU provides protections for students enrolled in academic programs that are planned for closure, so that the students may receive uninterrupted education toward completion of their programs.
+Teach-Out Policy (approved February 2017) - CWRU provides protections for students enrolled in academic programs that are planned for closure, so that the students may receive uninterrupted education toward completion of their programs.

-Verification of Faculty Credentials Policy (February 2018) - CWRU's policy for ascertaining the qualifications of faculty who hold non-tenure-track appointments or who are teaching in areas outside of their primary appointment.
+Verification of Faculty Credentials Policy (approved January 2018) - CWRU's policy for ascertaining the qualifications of faculty who hold non-tenure-track appointments or who are teaching in areas outside of their primary appointment.